Tredethy

 There are great places to visit near Tredethy including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-There are a several good historic buildings in the area around Tredethy like Mount Edgcumbe House and Country Park.
+There are a several good country parks in the Tredethy area like Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.

 Tredethy History